ArkeologeN/node-linkedin/README.md

 Additionally, you can specify options.
 The following options are supported:
 - `timeout`: allows you to specific a timeout (in ms) for the HTTP request.
 The default is 60 seconds (a value of 60000).
-- `clientToken`: set to true when using client-side access tokens.
+- `mobileToken`: set to true when using an access token received by the LinkedIn Mobile SDK.
 The default is false.
   - See **Using Access Tokens from Mobile SDK** below for more info

 ```javascript